Defancet/defancet/README.md

 ## Hi there 👋

-Hi, I'm **Maksim Kalutski**.
-A software developer and Computer Science student at Brno University of Technology, and I'm all about making awesome software that people love to use.
-I can build both the front-end stuff you see and the powerful back-end that makes it all work.
-I'm always learning new languages and tools because I just can't get enough of this tech stuff.
+Hi, I'm **Maksim Kalutski**, a Front-End Developer and Computer Science student at Brno University of Technology.
+I'm all about making visually stunning and user-friendly web interfaces that people love to interact with.
+I specialize in front-end development, bringing designs to life with modern technologies and best practices.
+Additionally, I'm capable of building the powerful back-end systems that make everything run smoothly.
+I'm constantly learning new frameworks and tools to stay ahead in the ever-evolving tech landscape.

 When I'm not coding, you can find me working on cool side projects, hitting the gym, or exploring new places.
-I love spending time with friends and family, meeting new people, and just soaking in the world around me.
+I love spending time with friends and family, meeting new people, and love experiencing the world around me.

 You can learn more about me on my [website](https://defancet.github.io/defancet-portfolio/).